Two Plead Guilty to Drug Charges

-ERIE, Pa. - A resident of Erie, Pennsylvania and a former residence of Michigan, pleaded guilty in federal court to charges of violating federal drug laws, United States Attorney David J. Hickton announced today.
+PITTSBURGH, PA – A two residents of Southwestern Pennsylvania pleaded guilty in federal court to charges of narcotics trafficking, United States Attorney Scott W. Brady announced today.

-Judge Cercone scheduled sentencing for December 22, 2014.
-The law provides for a total sentence of 20 years in prison, a fine of $1,000,000, or both for each defendant.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the prior criminal history, if any, of the defendants.
+Judge Schwab scheduled sentencing for Dandridge on May 5, 2020 at 10:00 AM, and on May 7, 2020 at 9:00 AM for Franklin.
+As to Dandridge, the law provides for a maximum sentence of 20 years, a fine of not more than $1,000,000, or both.
+As to Franklin, the law provides for a maximum sentence of not less than five and not more than 40 years in prison, a fine of not more than $5,000,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.
+Dandridge remains detained and Franklin remains on bond pending sentencing.

-Assistant United States Attorney Marshall J. Piccinini is prosecuting this case on behalf of the government.
+Assistant United States Attorney Rebecca L. Silinski is prosecuting this case on behalf of the government.